 Whiplash can cause devastating affects on your body and loved ones involved in a auto accidents.
 Learn more about whiplash auto accidents.

 Proving Negligence in an Auto Accident Claim

-If you live in a traditional tort system state, or if you have sustained severe injuries, then you can file a claim for economic and non-economic damages directly against the at-fault party.
+If you live in a traditional tort system state, or if you have sustained severe injuries, then you can file an injury claim for economic and non-economic damages directly against the at-fault party.
 To do so, you will have to prove that the other driver’s negligence was the direct cause of the accident.
 Negligence refers to acting in a manner that violates the level of care that a reasonable person would exercise in a similar situation.
 In regards to car accidents, drinking while driving, or driving at an unsafe speed for conditions, are examples of negligent actions.